thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

-2. Now filter the dataset so that only entries for the `algae_strain` "Tsv1" are shown.
+2. Now filter the original dataset (`algae_data`) so that only entries for the `algae_strain` "Tsv1" are shown.
 What are the dimensions of the resulting dataset?

-3. Now filter the dataset so that only entries with an abundance greater than 250 are shown.
+3. Now filter the original dataset (`algae_data`) so that only entries with an abundance greater than 250 are shown.
 Note that `>` can be used in the filter command instead of `==`, and that numbers inside a filter command do not require quotes around them.
 What are the dimensions of the resulting dataset?

-4. Make a ggplot that has `algae_strain` on the x axis and `abundance` on the y axis.
+4. Use the original dataset (`algae_data`) to make a ggplot that has `algae_strain` on the x axis and `abundance` on the y axis.
 Remember about `aes()`.
 Use points (`geom_point()`) to represent each compound.
 You don't need to color the points.
 Which algae strain has the most abundant compound out of all the compounds in the dataset?